Mikoyan MiG-29M

-The Mikoyan MiG-29M (Микоян МиГ-29M; NATO reporting name: Fulcrum-E) is a Russian multirole fighter developed in 2005.
-It is based on unified platform together with Mikoyan MiG-29K.
-The predecessor of the MiG-29M was designed by Mikoyan Design Bureau in the Soviet Union during the mid-1980s and was known as "MiG-33" during the 1990s.
+The Mikoyan MiG-29M (Микоян МиГ-29M; NATO reporting name: Fulcrum-E) is a Russian multirole fighter that first flew in 2005.
+The unified platform that is the MiG-29 is now comprised by the MiG-29M and a naval carrier variant, the MiG-29K.
+A direct predecessor of the MiG-29M, sometimes known informally as the "MiG-33", was developed by the Mikoyan design bureau in the mid-1980s.

 Development

 In the mid-1980s, a development of the original MiG-29 was proposed to meet the Soviet western frontline requirement.
 It was required to be a multirole fighter for the frontline defensive air force to gain offensive strike ability.
 This development resulted in a single-seat and a two-seat variant.
 The proposal was then grounded as a result of shifts in military strategy.
 The model was named "MiG-33" and later received the MiG-29ME designation for the export market in the mid-1990s.
 A two-seat model of the standard, commonly known as the MiG-29MRCA, was the MAPO-MiG's primary contender for many international fighter aircraft bids, later evolved into the Mikoyan MiG-35.
 Six of these models were built before 1990.
 They were constantly upgraded with various components and one received experimental vector thrust engines which eventually became the MiG-29OVT.

 Current model with designation MiG-29M is developed as land variant of MiG-29K with whom it shares avionic and other components and now belongs to the "new unified family" instead of the "MiG-29 fighters family" which comprise the older variants.
 MiG-29M2 represents two–seat variant of MiG-29M.